-During your time in the department, you will develop a meaningful body of work, while learning collaboration and sharpening your oral and written communication skills.
-Additionally, you will be exposed to professional practices, concepts and skills required to build a rewarding career as a thought leader in your field.
-Many students gain real-world experience through national-level internships as well as local top-tier organizations.
-As a graduate of the program, you will be well prepared as a creative leader in the future of graphic design.
+The graphic design department goes beyond traditional print and digital design to give students crossmedia skills that prepare you for a wide range of creative opportunities.
+You will develop a meaningful, highly aesthetic body of work, while learning collaboration and sharpening your oral and written communication skills.
+Our approach to audience research, theory and problem-solving will help to position you as a thought leader in your chosen field.
+Students are exposed to professional practices, concepts and skills required to build rewarding careers.
+Many gain real-world experience through multiple internships in locations including Chicago, New York, Los Angeles and Boston, as well as with local toptier organizations.
+As a graduate of the program, you will be ready to be a creative leader in the future of graphic design.